rasrenato/Awesome-OpenSource-Projects/CODE_OF_CONDUCT.md

 - Publishing others’ private information without permission

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at [your contact email].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at [contato@leve.app.br].